 B2C selling is personal.
 You’re convincing a single consumer to spend their own money to accommodate their individual needs.
 That means you have to make them have a personal stake in your pitch and messaging.
 The best way to do that is to let them know you’re invested in their best interests.

-Offer thoughtful insights, direct your conversations without dominating them, be authentic, and do what you can to make your customers understand that you have both the know-how and genuine desire to solve their problems with your product or service.
+Offer thoughtful insights and direct your conversations without dominating them.
+Be authentic.
+And do what you can to make your customers understand that you have both the know-how and genuine desire to solve their problems with your product or service.

-For a more in-depth look at needs-based selling, this article
+Pro tip: For a more in-depth look at needs-based selling, check out this article.

-If you expect most of your business to be conducted online, you should be aware of the figure known as your eCommerce conversion rate: the ratio of the total number of people who make a purchase on your site against the total number of site visitors you have.
+If you think most of your business will happen online, you should be aware of the figure known as your ecommerce conversion rate.
+It’s the ratio of the total number of people who make a purchase on your site against the total number of site visitors you have.